 If you choose to continue to the BA (Hons) route you will receive a letter and transcript from the University to confirm you have met the expectations of a Foundation Degree but graduate only at BA level.

 - NVQ Level 3 or prior academic/vocational study and experience is an advantage

 - GCSE grade C in English and maths is a distinct advantage

 - A willingness to gain substantial and broad experience in one or more Early Years contexts, either as a volunteer or employee

-The programme if for people working in private or public contexts with responsibility for young children and families, including
+- It is for people working in private or public contexts with responsibility for young children and families, including: